djrochford/fsa/README.md

 * `|`: Let A be the language recognised by dfa1, and B be the language recognized by dfa2. `dfa1 | dfa2` returns a dfa that recognizes A union B. The states of dfa1 | dfa2 are ordered pairs of states from dfa1 and dfa2.
 There is no problem with the input DFAs having different alphabets.

-* `+`: Let A be the language recognised by dfa1, B be the language recognised by dfa2. `dfa1 + dfa2` returns a DFA that recognises the set of all concatenations of strings in A with strings in B. This DFA operator is parasitic on the NFA operator; it converts the input DFAs into NFAs, uses the NFA '+', then converts the result back to a DFA.
+* `+`: Let A be the language recognised by dfa1, B be the language recognised by dfa2. `dfa1 + dfa2` returns a DFA that recognises the set of all concatenations of strings in A with strings in B. This DFA operator is parasitic on the [NFA](#NFA) operator; it converts the input DFAs into NFAs, uses the NFA '+', then converts the result back to a DFA.
 That makes for a relatively simple but, sadly, computationally expensive algorith.
 For that reason, I recommend you don't `+` dfas with large numbers of states.

 #### Methods

 * `accepts`: `my_dfa.accepts("some string")` returns `True` if my_dfa accepts "some string", and `False` otherwise.
 Will raise a ValueError exception is the string contains symbols that aren't in the DFA's alphabet.

 * `encode`: Let A be the language accepted by dfa. `dfa.encode()` returns a regex string that generates A. That regex string is liable to be much more complicated than necessary; maybe I'll figure out how to improve on average simplicity, eventually.
 Note that the regex language I use is much simpler than the standard python regex language (though it is technically equivalent in expressive power).
-See here.
+See the `fit` method in the [NFA](#NFA) section.

 * `non_determinize`: Convenience method that takes a DFA instance and returns an equivalent NFA instance.